melkamu372/StegHub-DevOps-Cloud-Engineering/Project-15-aws-cloud-solution-for-2 -Company Websites-Using-A-Reverse-Proxy-Technology/Aws-Cloud-Solution-for-2 -Company Websites-Using-A-Reverse-Proxy-Technology.md

 Open the Amazon EC2 console > Navigate to Load Balancers under the Load Balancing section > Click Create Load Balancer and select Application Load Balancer >  Configure the ALB >

-- Name: Enter a name for your ALB.
+- Name: Enter a name for your ALB
-- Scheme: Choose Internet-facing.
+- Scheme: Choose Internet-facing
-- IP address type: Choose ipv4.
+- IP address type: Choose ipv4
 - Listeners: Add a listener for HTTPS (port 443).
 - Availability Zones: Select the appropriate VPC and Availability Zones (AZs).
 Ensure that the ALB is created within subnets that have internet access.
 ![image](https://github.com/user-attachments/assets/3721068b-38a9-468d-acf4-eaf5910e9c41)